medavidallsop/internal-tags/readme.txt

 Help contribute towards the development of this plugin via the [GitHub repository](https://github.com/medavidallsop/internal-tags).

+You can also help [translate this plugin into your language](https://translate.wordpress.org/projects/wp-plugins/internal-tags/).

 == Screenshots ==

 1. Internal tags displayed on the posts list